 A crown, or full-coverage restoration (sometimes called a cap) is a prosthetic tooth.
 A damaged tooth may be difficult or impossible to restore to correct form and function using a direct dental restorative material.
 In such cases, we produce a customized tooth shape in the chosen material that will fit the damaged tooth exactly, somewhat like a thimble fits over a finger to protect it.Crowns can also be used to support bridgework which replaces missing teeth adjacent to the crowned teeth and may be required in cases of very severe staining or where the visible form of teeth need to be realigned without the use of orthodontics.

 Root Canal Treatment

 An infection of the root canal – if left untreated – can result in a serious jaw infection.
 To cure the infection and save the tooth, it is necessary to drill into the pulp chamber, and remove the infected pulp by scraping it out of the root canals and then filling the cavity with an inert material and sealing up the opening.
-If enough of the tooth has been damaged, or removed as a result of the treatment, a crown may be required following root canal treatment.
+If enough of the tooth has been damaged, or removed as a result of the treatment, a crown or implant may be required following root canal treatment.